regisdantas/OpenUAP/README.md

 # **UAP Data Capture and Analysis Project**

-This project aims to develop an open-source system to detect, capture, store, share, and analyze data related to Unidentified Aerial Phenomena (UAP).
-The goal is to provide a scientific approach to understanding UAPs by combining data from various sensors and advanced analysis tools.
+This project aims to develop an open-source system to detect, capture, store, share, and analyze data related to Unidentified Anomalous Phenomena (UAP).
+The goal is to provide a **SCIENTIFIC** approach to understanding UAPs by combining reliable data from various sensors and advanced analysis tools.

 ---